 Birthplace of high-tech plastics

 Leverkusen is also home to research laboratories and an upscaling plant.
-At the 3D laboratory, filaments, powders and resins for 3D printing are developed and tested.
 Everything started with one outstanding innovation.
-Around eight decades ago, chemist Otto Bayer discovered the plastic polyurethane in Leverkusen, a material that is now essential in many everyday applications.
+In 1937, chemist Otto Bayer discovered the plastic polyurethane in Leverkusen, a material that is now essential in many everyday applications.

 We use it everyday as a soft foam, in the form of mattresses, soft furniture and vehicle seats.
 As a rigid foam, it is used in home insulation to keep heat outdoors in the summer and indoors in the winter.
 It ensures that the food in our refrigerators stays fresh.
 Polyurethane also serves as the basis for the coatings, adhesives, and sealants required in many different sectors such as the automotive industry and the construction sector.

 Leverkusen, a hotbed of innovation, focuses on generating new ideas just like Covestro does as a whole.
 There, products and processes are continuously improved, developed, and tested under real-life conditions in collaboration with external partners and customers.
 The examples of our collaborative ventures, such as bio-based anilines, are manifold.

 Aniline is a true all-around performer in the chemical industry and an important raw material used in medications, dyes and plastics.
 Normally, it is produced from crude oil.
 However, working with an external partner, Covestro has now succeeded in manufacturing aniline entirely from renewable raw materials.
 If further testing is successful, one day this material could be used as an important component in manufacturing rigid polyurethane foam in a manner that is both climate and environmentally friendly.

 Pilot plant for chemical recycling